SEEKCommons/seekcommons-org-website/about.md

 How can Open Science (OS) contribute to the present and future of socio-environmental research?
 Why is this question worth pursuing through a distributed network of STS researchers, OS practitioners, and socio-environmental researchers working with climate-impacted communities?

-**The "Socio-Environmental Knowledge Commons" (SEEKCommons) project seeks to respond to these questions by promoting the "commons" in science and technology with an emphasis on collaborative socio-environmental research.**
+**The U.S. National Science Foundation "Socio-Environmental Knowledge Commons" (SEEKCommons) project seeks to respond to these questions by promoting the "commons" in science and technology with an emphasis on collaborative socio-environmental research.**

 Traditionally, biological and geo-physical studies of environmental dynamics have been siloed from social research.
 To create conditions for meaningful interdisciplinarity, we are building a network with socio-environmental organizers working on participatory knowledge-making, OS technologists designing common tools and infrastructures, and STS researchers studying (and supporting) community-driven research.
 To accomplish our goals, we are conducting the following activities as a reseach network: